The Dustbin Ladies unhinged!

 It is a word rarely used here in Canada, but in England, where we grew up, the dustbin is a place where all the unwanted went.
 Ever after many years here, the word is still symbolic to us, and incorporating it into our business name keeps one foot firmly rooted in our past.

 Well, our logo might just show it better than an explanation, but here goes…we take pieces of furniture that have been relegated to the “bin” (e.g. basement, thrift store, auction house, garage sale…you get the idea) and by the time we’ve done our job, like the phoenix rising from the ashes, we’ve transformed it from someone’s trash into a treasure to behold.

 Say Hello to the Dustbin Ladies

-What do you get when you throw 2 people into a 400 square foot studio, a lot of coffee and spirited Sagittarian personalities?
+What do you get when you throw two people into a small space with a lot of coffee and spirited Sagittarian personalities?